JohnWong/designwithfontforge.com/en-US/Spacing_Metrics_and_Kerning.md

----
-published: true
-layout: bookpage
-weight: 29
-category: workflow
-title: Spacing, Metrics and Kerning
+# Spacing, Metrics and Kerning
----

 The spaces between characters are an important, integral part of the design of a font.